MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/cbasewindow-getmemoryhdc.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt ein Handle für den Speicher-DC zurück.
+Gibt ein Handle an den Speicherdomänencontroller zurück.

 ## <a name="requirements"></a>Anforderungen